npat-efault/picocom/picocom.1.md

 **C-x**

-:   Exit the program: if the **--noreset** option was not given then
+:   Exit the program.
+If the **--noreset** option is *not* given, then
-    the serial port is reset to its original settings before exiting;
-    if it was given the serial port is not reset.
+    the serial port is reset to its original settings before exiting, and the modem control lines (typically DTR and RTS) are cleared (lowered) signaling a modem hangup; if **--noreset** is given, then the serial port settings are not reset, and the modem control lines remain unaffected.

 **C-q**

-:   Quit the program _without_ resetting the serial port, regardless of
+:   Quit the program *without* resetting the serial port, exactly as
-    the **--noreset** option.
+    if the **--noreset** option was given.

 **C-p**